UNIVERSITY OF NORTHERN IOWA – TRAVEL GUIDELINES

 University employees are expected to secure rentals when on business from University contracted vendors, unless documentation can be provided that illustrates a better rate was available from another vendor.
 Reasonable rental charges for standard/midsize vehicles are allowed.
 Upgrades are not allowed unless there is a reasonable business need.
 In the event of an upgrade, a justification must be provided on the TEV or PCV.

-The rental amount will need to be entered on the TEV or PCV.
 The original itemized receipt or invoice from the rental car agency must be attached to the TEV or PCV.
 Gasoline costs not included on the rental invoice may also be claimed for business usage but should be itemized on the TEV or PCV by date of purchase and itemized receipts included.
 If the rental includes any personal days, the total cost should be divided by the total number of rental days and then multiplied by the number of business days.

 If a rental car is needed locally for university purposes, Motor Pool should be contacted for arrangements.